akshat-646/EDA_Python_Project/README.md

 **Project Structure**

-**PYTHON_PROJECT_FINAL.ipynb**: The main Jupyter Notebook containing the complete data analysis workflow, from data loading to visualization.
+**PYTHON_PROJECT.ipynb**: The main Jupyter Notebook containing the complete data analysis workflow, from data loading to visualization.
 **Diwali Sales Data.csv**: The raw dataset used for this project.
 (This file should be placed in the same directory as the notebook.)

 **Usage**